niklastanner/sudoku-solver/README.md

 # Welcome to Sudoku Solver

-This C# Project solves sudokus.
+This C# Project solves sudokus using common techniques instead of bruteforce (like backtracking).

 ## How does it work?
 When started the user is requested to type in the sudoku into the console line by line.